Pulganosaure/NodeJStraining/README.md

 - React + Redux for the frontend
 - Express for the Backend
 - all the others dependencies are on the package.json files

+# API
+- profils :
+  - api/profils/users_list //return the list of the users
+  - api/profils/user?id=username //return the profile of the username
+- archivements :
+  - api/archivements // return the list of all the archivements
+  - api/archivements/:categoryid   //return the list of the archiements of the category